Kia EV4 vs Genesis G70

 Feature Showdown

-The Genesis G70 counters with panoramic roof, Lexicon audio and ambient lighting that the Kia EV4 does not offer.
+The Kia EV4 stands out with V2L that you will not find on the Genesis G70.
+The Genesis G70 counters with panoramic roof, Lexicon audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain